 Add signs as you read.
 Some children benefit from “doing a book” instead of just listening and looking as the book is being read to them.
 Add some key signed words to your shared book reading that children can easily imitate.
 They will especially delight in signed and spoken phrases when the book includes rhythm, rhyme, and repetition.
 (The new book Sing & Sign for Young Children by Anne Meeker Watson is all about combining singing, signing, and reading to enhance early literacy skills and more!)

 Engage them with expressiveness.
 Keep in mind that how you read is as important as what you read.
-To keep young children engaged as you share a story together, be sure to use your most interesting facial expressions and entertain vocal inflections.
+To keep young children engaged as you share a story together, be sure to use your most interesting facial expressions and entertaining vocal inflections.